isomerpages/govtech-corp/media/technews/_posts/2025-01-21-post-AI in Education: Transforming Singapore’s Education System with Student Learning Space.md

 <hr>
 <h3>What is the Student Learning Space?</h3>
 <p>The <a href="/products-and-services/for-citizens/education/student-learning-space/" rel="noopener noreferrer nofollow" target="_blank"><u>Student Learning Space (SLS)</u></a> is
-a national online platform developed by MOE to enrich students' learning through technology.
+a platform that aims to enrich students' learning through technology.
 Accessible to all school teachers and students in the national school system, SLS offers high-quality, curriculum-aligned resources across major subjects from primary to pre-university levels.
 The platform continually evolves with input from users, integrating feedback and updating in line with educational needs and policy.</p>
 <h3>Benefits of AI in Education in Singapore</h3>
 <div class="isomer-card-grid">
 <div class="isomer-card">